ordersage/ordersage/README.md

 bash exp_1.sh -r 20
 ```

-All experiment commands must be included in a single-column file, and the file path must be entered as `configfile_path` in the controllers configuration file.
-It is from this file that the controller will distinguish an arbitrary fixed order from randomized orders.
+All experiment commands must be printed on new lines to stdout by running a script on a remote machine.
+The controller node will execute the remote script by running the command specified in `config.py` over an established ssh connection.
+It is from this script that the controller will distinguish an arbitrary fixed order from randomized orders.

 #### 4. Optional: Get code for allocating CloudLab nodes